Table of Contents

 This category is the umbrella for all symptoms related to confusion, forgetfulness, and disorientation a dog with dementia experiences.

 It also includes aimless wandering and failure to recognize familiar, everyday objects.

-They also often get stuck in corners either because they forgot where they're going or they forgot how to walk backward to unstuck themselves.
+They also often get stuck in corners because they forget where they're going or they forget how to walk backward to unstuck themselves.

 It's also possible that dogs with dementia will display extreme irritability and sudden aggression.